 Certain types of contact lenses, such as new advanced daily disposables, may be more comfortable for people with dry eyes or gritty eyes.

-If you’re experiencing gritty or irritated eyes, don’t wait to get relief.
-At Kahala Eye Clinic, conveniently located in Honolulu, we provide expert eye care for patients from Manoa, Hawaii Kai, Portlock, Kahala, Aina Haina, and beyond.
-Our eye doctor specializes in diagnosing and treating eye irritation, dry eye, and other common eye concerns with personalized attention.
-Call us today to schedule your appointment and take the first step toward healthier, more comfortable eyes.
+If you're experiencing gritty or irritated eyes, don't wait to get relief.
+At Kahala Eye Clinic, conveniently located in Honolulu, we provide the best Honolulu eye care services for clear vision and expert eye care for patients from Manoa, Hawaii Kai, Portlock, Kahala, Aina Haina, and beyond.
+Our eye doctor specializes in diagnosing and treating eye irritation, dry eye, and other common eye concerns with personalized attention, and serves a broad range of communities in and around Honolulu.
+For details on our clinic policies, and common concerns, you can review our frequently asked questions at Kahala Eye Clinic.